kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

     <div class="column">Maintainer: ETHER</div>
 </div>

-Try::Tiny is the most popular and defacto standard module in the communtiy for handling exceptions.
+Try::Tiny is the most popular try/catch solution and the defacto standard in the community.
 For years it was the best solution available if you wanted try/catch syntax.

-Try::Tiny is an order of magnitude slower than either `eval` or Syntax::Keyword::Try.
+However, Try::Tiny is an order of magnitude slower than either `eval` or Syntax::Keyword::Try.
 It depends on your application if this is a problem or not.
 For many web applications its not important.

 Also if you are a visitor from another language, Try::Tiny has syntax quirks which make it not quite the try/catch you are used to.

-Be sure to evaluate Syntax::Keyword::Try as well as its probably a better solution for most people.
+Be sure to evaluate Syntax::Keyword::Try as its probably a better solution for most people.

 #### Syntax::Keyword::Try